-7An exception is Bustos (2011).
+7A study that draws attention to the fact that firms respond in heterogeneous ways to trade liberalization is Bustos (2011).
 The author provides a model where more productive firms respond to trade liberalization by upgrading to better technology, while all other firms continue to use the old, and more costly, technology.
 Her work is a good example of a non-linear, but binary, response of firms to competition.